Built to last

 In the top layer, oils, greases, and fats float to the surface and form scum.
 In the bottom layer, solids settle on the bottom of the tank and form sludge.
 Both scum and sludge are removed by a septic pumper as often as needed.

 Partially clarified liquids accumulate between the layers of scum and sludge.
 They exit the septic tank through a pipe with an integrated effluent filter.
-This filter – standard in all Rewatec septic tanks – captures suspended solids that could clog system components downstream.
+This filter – standard in all Rewatec septic tank models – captures suspended solids that would otherwise clog downstream system components.

 After primary treatment, wastewater is piped into one of the following: